ucan-wg/spec/README.md

 selector = "*" / 1*DIGIT
 ```

 `prf:*` represents all of the UCANs in the current proofs array.
-The witnesses for the current UCAN MAY be referenced by their index in the `"prf"` field.
-If selecting a particular witness (i.e. not the wildcard), then zero-based indexing MUST be used.
-For example, the first UCAN would be selected by `prf:0`, the second by `prf:1`, etc. Under the indexing scheme, selections MUST be performed on the current UCAN only and cannot recurse on nested witnesses.
+The proofs for the current UCAN MAY be referenced by their index in the `"prf"` field.
+If selecting a particular proof (i.e. not the wildcard), then zero-based indexing MUST be used.
+For example, the first UCAN would be selected by `prf:0`, the second by `prf:1`, etc. Under the indexing scheme, selections MUST be performed on the current UCAN only and cannot recurse on nested proof.

-A further selection of capabilities inside specific witnesses MUST NOT be a valid parsing of this URI.
+A further selection of capabilities inside specific proofs MUST NOT be a valid parsing of this URI.
 For instance, `prf:0:mailto` MUST NOT be a valid `prf` URI.

 ### 4.3.2 `prf` Actions

 The `prf` scheme MUST accept the following action: `ucan/DELEGATE`.
-This action redelegates all of the capabilities in the selected witness(es).
+This action redelegates all of the capabilities in the selected proof(s).

 `ucan/delegate` is distinct from the superuser ability and acts as a re-export of the ability.
 If an attenuated resource or capability is desired, it MUST be explicitly listed without the `prf` URI scheme.